Looking for the best sexual harassment prevention training programs? Keep on reading then.

 Cost: $14.95 per employee, discount after 50 employees

 Although employers must provide anti-sexual harassment training, oftentimes, they struggle with finding the time and ensuring that workers don't just skim over it.
 An average business cannot find free hours or resources to deliver the required training.

 Similar to the previous one, EasyLlama provides sexual harassment prevention training in various states.
 Furthermore, you can also conduct prevention training for discrimination and other types of harassment in the workplace.

-This is helpful for companies that need to constantly update their employment record whenever a new hire comes in.
-New workers can easily start their online training and access materials through the software menu without interrupting others.
+This is helpful for companies that need to update their employment record whenever a new hire comes in.
+New workers can start their online training and access materials through the software menu without interrupting others.

 The interface is intuitive and easy to manage, even if the employer doesn't know sexual harassment prevention laws.

-Finally, the support team is responsive, and you can expect a quick reply whenever you're unsure of something.
+The support team is responsive, and you can expect a quick reply whenever you're unsure of something.

 3. Inspired eLearning Sexual Harassment Prevention Training

 Cost: $24.96 per person